 Best Plants for Driveways

 Grasses along a driveway create a soft buffer along the edges.
-Flowering, grass-like perennials such as monkey grass (Liriope muscari) grow about a foot tall and wide with foliage that stays green all year long and purple flower spikes in the summer.
-Russian sage (Perovskia atriplicifolia) can grow to about 4 feet tall and fill out into wide bushes.
+Flowering, grass-like perennials such as monkey grass, also called lily turf (Liriope muscari, USDA zones 5-10), grow about a foot tall and wide with foliage that stays green all year long and purple flower spikes in the summer.
+Russian sage (Perovskia atriplicifolia, zones 3-9) can grow to about 4 feet tall and fill out into wide bushes.
 Just a few of these flowering plants can create a privacy screen or clear property border.
 If it becomes damaged, it won't need to be yanked out and replaced.

-A Leyland cypress (Cupressus leylandii) is a fast-growing evergreen tree that can create tall privacy barriers quickly.
-They do need to be managed, particularly on small properties or short driveways.
+A Leyland cypress (x Cuprocyparis leylandii, formerly Cupressus leylandii, zones 6-10) is a fast-growing evergreen tree that can create tall privacy barriers quickly.
+These trees do need to be managed, particularly on small properties or short driveways.
 They can grow up to 100 feet tall and can overtake small areas.

-Rosemary (Rosmarinus officinalis) and English lavender (Lavandula angustifolia) serve dual purposes.
+Rosemary (Salvia rosmarinus, formerly Rosmarinus officinalis, zones 7-11) and English lavender (Lavandula angustifolia, zones 5-9) serve dual purposes.
 Both are hardy and create beautiful borders with clusters of small flowers and are relatively easy to maintain.
 The clippings from both plants can be used in culinary endeavors or as potpourri.
 They also give off satisfying scents in the wind or when they are brushed, which is a good way to be greeted when pulling into the driveway.